alexlyttle/python-virtualenvs/slides.md

 virtualenv path/to/myenv
 ```

+Activating and using the environment is the same as with `venv`.

 ---

-# <!-- fit --> Virtual environments with `virtualenvwrapper`
+# <!-- fit --> Virtual environments with `virtualenvwrapper` - Install

 - Provides memorable, easy to use commands
-- Requires a bit more setup
+- Requires a bit more setup (see e.g. the [docs](https://virtualenvwrapper.readthedocs.io/en/latest/))
-- Use [virtualenvwraper-win](https://pypi.org/project/virtualenvwrapper-win/) on Windows OS
+- Need to use [virtualenvwraper-win](https://pypi.org/project/virtualenvwrapper-win/) for Windows OS

+To install `virtualenvwrapper`,

 ```bash
 python -m pip install virtualenvwrapper